Getting Started with the Dashboard

 If you want to explore the network or see real-time inference metrics before setting up your own account, follow these steps:

-- Choose any active Host from the list.
+Choose any active Host from the list.
+Copy theirinference_urlvalue.
+Paste theinference_urlinto your browser to load the dashboard. -

 Once opened, you’ll see real-time data streamed directly from the Host’s node — including network statistics, active workloads, and inference metrics.